 Hepatitis C is caused by the virus known as Hepatitis C virus or HCV.
 It is contagious and causes damage to the liver.
 It has several symptoms and has two categories which are the Acute Hepatitis C and the Chronic Hepatitis C.

-Based on statistics revealed by the United States Center for Disease Control, at least 20,000 people in the country have been infected with Hepatitis C. It is believed that the actual number of infected Hepatitis C victims is more than that because of the ability of Hepatitis C to not show any visible symptoms for some time once it affects an individual.
+Based on statistics revealed by the United States Center for Disease Control, at least 20,000 people in the country have been infected with Hepatitis C. It is believed that the actual number of infected Hepatitis C victims is more than that because of the ability of Hepatitis C to hide any visible symptoms for some time once it affects an individual.

 Most hepatitis C symptoms manifest after about six weeks since the first exposure.
 This is the reason why many cases are left undiagnosed.
 Here are the most common of all the Hepatitis C symptoms:

-Pain in the abdominal area
+- Pain in the abdominal area

-Feces that are clay-colored
+- Feces that are clay-colored

-Yellowing of the eyes and the skin
+- Yellowing of the eyes and the skin